naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

             "op": "(optional) operation, one of +, -, *, /, abs",
-            "previous_record": "(optional) boolean, whether or not to compare to base in the previous record", "initial_record": "(optional) boolean, whether or not to compare to base in the initial record", "ignore_empty": "(optional) boolean, whether or not to ignore previous/initial records where this field is empty" }
+            "previous_record": "(optional) boolean, whether or not to compare to base in the previous record", "initial_record": "(optional) boolean, whether or not to compare to base in the initial record", "ignore_empty": "(optional) boolean, whether or not to ignore previous records where this field is empty" }
 }
 ```